LINX Camps is a NUT FREE environment. All food provided by LINX Camps is peanut and tree nut free.

 NUT FREE POLICY:

-- Lunch time and snack time are closely supervised.
+Lunch time and snack time are closely supervised.
 Staff are informed as to which campers have allergies to which foods (nuts, dairy, eggs, etc.) We do provide a snack to all of our campers during the day.
-Should you want to provide an alternative snack for your child we would suggest fruit, vegetables, raisins, dried fruit or a pre-packaged snack like Rold Gold pretzels or Nabisco wheat thins which we know to be compliant with our nut free policy.
+Should you want to provide an alternative snack for your child we have a few suggestions of camp-safe snacks.

-- Epi-Pens are kept WITH campers at all times, and all staff members are trained on how to properly administer an Epi-Pen.
+Epi-Pens are kept WITH the camper's counselor at all times, and all staff members are trained on how to properly administer an Epi-Pen.

 We employ CPR & First Aid Certified Staff all all locations.
 Additionally, we have a full-time Registered Nurse on staff for the entire camp season.